DevKhalyd/videocalling_app_flutter/README.md

 # TODO

+- Receive the videocalling for the Receiver in HOME

+- Test that the UI works properly

-- Test the flow application
+- Test that in each device contains works properly (Check out the flow)

-- Add the configuration for IOS
+- Receive the videocalling for the Receiver in the background of the device

 # Videocalling App